castai/docs/docs/administration/architecture-overview.md

 ### Ingress

-CAST AI provisioned clusters contain all the infrastructure needed to equip your app with an external TLS endpoint.
-For that, we provide a
+CAST AI provisioned clusters contain all the infrastructure needed to equip your app with an external TLS endpoint:

-* DNS alias to hook your own domain to;
+* DNS entry to round-robin;
-* Load-balancing infrastructure;
+* Load-balancing infrastructure: cloud-native load balancers that route traffic to sub-section of your cluster (e.g. traffic that hits AWS load balancer will route to AWS nodes);
-* Nginx ingress controller, paired with TLS certificate manager;
+* Nginx ingress controller, paired with TLS certificate manager, that listen to your deployed resources and maintain routing&TLS configuration;

 All that is left for you as an application developer is to deploy your app, ingress resource, and configure a domain alias of your choice.
-See the [guide](../guides/)
+See the [guide](../guides/ingress.md) for more details.

 ![](architecture-overview/ingress.png)